Albende/dogphotosfetchersaverapi/README.md

-First of all, when you will run the application in your IDE, Spring Security will automatically generate password for security.
+First of all, when you will run the application, Spring Security will automatically generate password for security.
 You can see that generated password in logs.
-Use `user` as username for login and your `generated password` for password.
+Use `user` as username and your `generated password` for password.
 You have to use the password and username to be able to send requests.